Inku vs Duolingo

 Verdict

 Use Duolingo if: you want free, multiple languages, and enjoy gamification.
-Use Inku if: you are a serious adult learner who wants to actually produce Japanese and is willing to pay $30 a year for a calmer experience.
+Use Inku if: you are a serious adult learner who wants to actually produce Japanese and is willing to pay for a calmer experience.

 Common questions